Best Selling Children's Author

 Ian McMillan is a poet, journalist, playwright, and broadcaster.
 He is known for his strong and distinctive Barnsley-area accent and his incisive, friendly interview style on programmes such as BBC Radio 3’s The Verb.
 Ian is poet-in-residence for The Academy of Urbanism and Barnsley FC.
 He’s been resident poet at English National Opera and UK Trade & Investment Poet, Yorkshire TV’s Investigative Poet and Humberside Police’s Beat Poet.
 He has worked extensively for Radios 1,2,3,4 and Five Live as well as for Yorkshire Television and BBC2’s Newsnight Review.

 He has been described by Carol Ann Duffy as 'world-class – one of today’s greatest poetry performers'

-Senior Researcher at LEGO Foundation
+Research Specialist at LEGO Foundation